-Topics studied will include liquids, solids, solutions, electrochemistry, the laws of thermodynamics, equilibrium, acids and bases and chemical kinetics.
+Topics studied will include liquids, solids, solutions, electrochemistry, the laws of thermodynamics, equilibrium as well as acids and bases.
 A practical laboratory component is an integral part of the course.

 Liquids and Solids